Adriano Spencer

-Adriano Santos Spencer, known as Spencer (11 February 1959 – 24 November 2006) was a Cape Verdean football player of Cape Verdean descent.
+Adriano Santos Spencer, known as Spencer (11 February 1959 – 24 November 2006) was a Cape Verdean professional footballer who played as a midfielder.

-He played 6 seasons and 117 games in the Primeira Liga for Braga.
+He spent six seasons and 117 games in the Primeira Liga for Braga.
 He played one game for Benfica in the Taça de Portugal.

-Club career
+Career

-He made his Primeira Liga debut for Braga on 30 August 1981 as a late substitute in a 1–0 victory over Rio Ave.
+Spencer made his Primeira Liga debut for Braga on 30 August 1981 as a late substitute in a 1–0 victory over Rio Ave.